PythonForChange/NQS/README.md

 </a>

 ## News
-### PythonForChange Announce New SDL: Natural Quantum Script
+### PythonForChange Announces New SDL: Natural Quantum Script
 #### 06/23/2021 Santiago, Chile
 ##### Tags: [quantum-programming-language](https://github.com/topics/quantum-programming-language)

-NQS (Natural Quantum Script) is a speciall domain programming language.
+NQS (Natural Quantum Script) is a speciall domain scriping language.
 It is focused on quantum devices scripting.
 The launching date will be announced soon.

 File extension: .nqa (Natural Quantum Application)<br><br>